jnsturgis/LUCA_model/Notebook.md

 3. Analysis of working model
 3.1 Analysis of unused and unnecessary reactions and unreferenced substances 3.2 Analysis of thermodynamic choke points (possibly with initial concentration modification)

+14/1/25: reactions.
+table2sbml works and produces valid sbml.
+Several points to resolve with the program
+1. GeneRules and list of genes are not currently output.
+2. Objectives are not output where to get them from?
+3. Parametres are generic
+4. Units are not output and generic
+5. Not at all robust to errors in the tables.